-Intensive Treatment Services also known as Critical Care Unit provides crisis stabilization and symptom reduction for individuals 18 years or older who are in acute psychiatric distress.
-This service treats patients both voluntary and involuntary patients in acute crisis who require immediate assistance in a secure, safe and structured environment.
-Springbrook Hospital is a Baker Act receiving facility which address both mental health and substance abuse issues.
+Intensive Treatment Program provides crisis stabilization and symptom reduction for individuals 18 years or older who are in acute psychiatric distress.
+This service treats both voluntary and involuntary patients in acute crisis who require immediate assistance in a secure, safe, and structured environment.
+Springbrook Hospital is a Baker Act-receiving facility which address both mental health and substance abuse issues.

 Quoted from NAMI’s Website the Consequences of Lack of Treatment are:

 - Serious mental illness costs America $193.2 billion in lost earnings per year.

 - Mood disorders, including major depression, dysthymic disorder and bipolar disorder, are the third most common cause of hospitalization in the U.S. for both youth and adults aged 18–44.

 - Individuals living with serious mental illness face an increased risk of having chronic medical conditions.17 Adults in the U.S. living with serious mental illness die on average 25 years earlier than others, largely due to treatable medical conditions.